gfavole/multi2pcf/README.md

 # multi2pcf
 Code to compute the two-point correlation function multipoles (monopole, quadrupole and hexadecapole) of different DESI mocks.
-The code is parallelised in OMP and optimised to be run on NERSC using the jobfork MPI wrapper.
+The code is parallelised in OMP and optimised to be run on NERSC using the MPI wrapper [jobfork](https://github.com/cheng-zhao/jobfork).

 # UNIT 2Gpc mock
 A real- and a redshift-space (rsd) code version are provided, with corresponding slurm scripts and input parameter files.